vikasnkumar/financeta/indicators.md

 Typical fast and slow period windows for `K` and `D` are 5 and 3, respectively.

+The plot of this indicator shows up as a sub-plot on the regular plot window.

 For more details refer the resources at:

 - [Wikipedia](https://en.wikipedia.org/wiki/Stochastic_oscillator)